-David Ryan joined Viasat in May 2016 as Vice President - Intelligence Programs, and was appointed Vice President and President, Viasat Commercial Networks in March 2019.
+David Ryan joined Viasat in May 2016 as Vice President - Intelligence Programs, was appointed Senior Vice President and President, Space Systems in March 2018, and was appointed Senior Vice President and President, Space & Commercial Networks in March 2019.
 Prior to joining Viasat, Mr. Ryan held several roles at Northrop Grumman Corporation from 2005 to 2014, including Sector Vice President and General Manager of the Intelligence Systems Division.
 He also served in various roles at Boeing from 1990 to 2005, including President of Boeing Space Systems International.
 Mr. Ryan currently serves as a director of Space Micro Inc., a satellite electronics product company.
 Mr. Ryan earned a B.S.E.E and an M.E.E degree from Rice University.